Mat Kilau (film): Production

-Mat Kilau: Kebangkitan Pahlawan became the first film directed by Syamsul Yusof in which he did not act.
+Mat Kilau: The Rise of a Warrior became the first film directed by Syamsul Yusof in which he did not act.
 In August 2017, he announced his intention to direct an epic film about the history of national heroes.
-He had previously taken up the challenge of working on the script after several production companies and directors allegedly failed to complete the filming of the historical film as well as the struggle over Mat Kilau.
+He had previously taken up the challenges of working on the script after several production companies and directors allegedly failed to complete the filming of the historical film as well as the struggle over Mat Kilau.

 On the night of the KL Special Force film gala in Petaling Jaya on 8 March 2018, Syamsul announced the directing of a historical biographical film revolving around a Malay warrior who opposed the British administration in Pahang, Mat Kilau.

 The film officially underwent filming on 1 April 2018 but had to be stopped for a while due to certain unavoidable problems.
 Singaporean actor Adi Putra plays the role of Mat Kilau.
 According to Syamsul, Adi was chosen for the main character because he was able to animate the character and confident that he, as an experienced actor, would carry the character well.

 In August 2018, filming of the film was stopped due to internal problems before resuming in October.
 In June 2020, it was reported that the filming of the film was almost completed, and in February 2021, the film was reportedly completed but its screening had to be postponed due to COVID-19 pandemic.

 On 15 May 2022, the actual cost of completing the film was revealed to have cost RM8 million.
 The film underwent 100 days of filming, with some of it shot in Perak and several other locations, including Pahang, Melaka, and Selangor.

 Release

-The release poster for Mat Kilau: Kebangkitan Pahlawan was released on 13 May 2022.
-The film held its premiere at Golden Screen Cinemas (GSC) on 16 June 2022.
+The release poster for Mat Kilau: The Rise of a Warrior was released on 13 May 2022.
+The film held its premiere at Golden Screen Cinemas (GSC) on 23 June 2022.
 Its official trailer was also released on the same day.
 It began streaming internationally on Netflix on September 16, 2022 (Malaysia Day).

 Reception

 Box office

-As of July 7, 2022, Mat Kilau: Kebangkitan Pahlawan became the highest-grossing local film of all time in Malaysia, breaking the record set by Munafik 2 in 2018.
+As of July 7, 2022, Mat Kilau: The Rise of a Warrior became the highest-grossing local film of all time in Malaysia, breaking the record set by Munafik 2 in 2018.